OmniCompliance-100K: A Multi-Domain, Rule-Grounded, Real-World Safety Compliance Dataset: Experiments

 \subsection{Article Correlation in GDPR}

 In this section, we assess the correlations among GDPR articles by utilizing the rule-case knowledge graph (KG), as referenced in Section~\ref{subsec:rule-case-kg}.
-We present these article correlations in a confusion matrix, as illustrated in Figure~\ref{fig:gdpr-confuction-matrix}.
+We present these article correlations in a confusion matrix $M$, as illustrated in Figure~\ref{fig:gdpr-confuction-matrix}.
 This matrix captures all triplets of <article, searched case, reference article>.
-We then normalize the confusion matrix on a logarithmic scale ranging from 0 to 1.
+We then normalize the confusion matrix on a logarithmic scale ranging from 0 to 1, by calculating $\frac{\log(M_{ij} + 1)}{\log(M_{\max} + 1)} $, where $M_{\max}$ is the maximum value in the matrix $M$.

 From this analysis, we can draw several findings.
 Notably, we observe that articles indexed at 5-11, 32-33, and 44 have a high correlation score with all other articles, as indicated by brighter areas in the confusion matrix.
 This means the majority of articles in GDPR exhibit a strong correlation with \textit{Chapter 2: Principle (Articles 5-11)}, \textit{Article 32: Security of Processing}, \textit{Article 33 Notification of a Personal Data Breach to the Supervisory Authority}, and \textit{Article 44: General Principle for Transfers}.
 This finding indicates that these articles are essential for verifying compliance with the GDPR.
 Additionally, we observe that the diagonal area in the confusion matrix contains brighter elements, which suggests that most articles exhibit a strong correlation with adjacent articles, highlighting the article locality of the GDPR.